palaima/DebugDrawer/README.md

 ```

 ### 2. onStart/onStop
-If you use NetworkModule or your own which is hooked with BroadcastReceivers you must call onStart/onStop in your activity
+If you use `NetworkModule`/`LocationModule` or your own which is hooked with BroadcastReceivers you must call onStart/onStop in your activity

 ```java
 @Override